pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The reality: results from 27 empirical studies
 In what follows, I will bring the main results of a [meta-analysis study regarding TDD](http://ieeexplore.ieee.org/document/6197200/).
 Using the appropriate statistics, a meta-analysis combines the results of quantitative studies, which we call primary studies -- the study that combines primary studies is called secondary study.
 The primary studies compare TDD with either "iterative testing", i.e., interleaved with coding, or "test last", i.e., after major parts of or the full system was implemented.

 Two analyses were necessary according to the data present in the studies.
 Both analyses are used to estimate the *effect size*, which is represented by a number that tells you how much one group differs from another (i.e., TDD and test last).
 The standardized analysis uses the [Hedges' statistic](http://www.statisticshowto.com/hedges-g/), which requires that the primary study reports the mean and standard deviation for each group.
-Otherwise, when these data are not present, the unstandardized analysis is applied, which is a basic percentage comparison -- it does not consider, for instance, the mean, the standard deviation, and the groups' size.
+Otherwise, when these data are not present, the unstandardized analysis is applied, which is a basic percentage comparison -- it does not consider, for instance, the mean, the standard deviation, and the groups' size. *A positive effect size means represents a result favoring TDD whereas a negative one favors the compared approach (iterative or last)*.

 Due to limitations of the evidence found, the meta-analysis only considers two aspects of TDD: productivity and external quality.
 Also, the primary studies have different contexts.
 Some used students and, for this reason, are referred to as academic studies while others were conducted in a real-world environment with professionals and are named industrial studies.
 There were differences regarding the compared testing approach as well, i.e., "test last" or Waterfall and "iterative testing".
 Besides, several studies included other agile practices such as pair programming.

 ##Results on external quality
+The external quality aspect was evaluated using different metrics:

+* number of defects/bugs/trouble reports/defect cases that were found;
+* defects per KLOC/defect density;
+* number/percentage of acceptance/black-box/external tests passed;
+* number/percentage of unit tests passed, and quality mark given by client.

+Eleven standardized and twenty four unstandardized effect sizes were calculated based for external quality.

 Considering all studies under the standardized analysis